Low Seasons Holidays? Seasons Holidays PLC complaints and timeshare dispute guide

-Accusations of unfair, or illegal behaviour among timeshare companies is nothing new.
-So why is Seasons Holidays attracting so much attention?
+Accusations of unfair — and sometimes unlawful — conduct in the timeshare industry are nothing new.
+So why is Seasons Holidays PLC attracting so much attention?

-Bristol based timeshare company Seasons Holidays PLC's website tells us they launched in 1983 'by offering a wide range of holiday options at Laugharne Park, in Wales.'
+Seasons Holidays PLC is a Bristol-based timeshare company.
+On its own website, Seasons says it launched in 1983 “by offering a wide range of holiday options at Laugharne Park, in Wales.”

-Companies House on the other hand shows them to have incorporated 13 years later in 1996.
-Seasons boast resort locations all across the UK plus Spain and the Canary Islands and claim to have facilitated 'holiday experiences' for over two million members.
+However, Companies House records show the business was incorporated 13 years later in 1996.
+Seasons promotes resort locations across the UK, plus Spain and the Canary Islands, and claims to have delivered “holiday experiences” for more than two million members.

-The company, which is owned by Barry and Sharon Hurley (AKA Sharon Kinsella) self-reports a 90% customer satisfaction rating and operation expansion of over 30% in the last five years.
+The company is owned by Barry and Sharon Hurley (AKA Sharon Kinsella).
+Seasons also self-reports a 90% customer satisfaction rating, and says operations have expanded by over 30% in the last five years.

-Reports from Seasons owners to European Consumer Claims (ECC), publications on consumer sites, and members groups on Facebook tell a very different story....
+But reports from owners to European Consumer Claims (ECC), posts on consumer websites, and Facebook member groups present a very different story….

-Members considered their 99 year lodge contracts to be a fantastic deal with maintenance fees well under the cost of equivalent accommodation.
-The cherished, original memberships were with Q Hotels, but then in 2019 Seasons Holidays took over Slaley Hall.
+Members viewed their 99-year lodge contracts as excellent value, with maintenance fees well below the cost of comparable accommodation.
+The original memberships were with Q Hotels, but in 2019 Seasons Holidays took over Slaley Hall.

-In 2020, the height of COVID, when UK holidays were in huge demand, long time Slaley Hall members represented initially by Tim and Fiona Norman went public about what they saw as the beginning of a campaign of harassment by Seasons.
+In 2020 — at the height of COVID, when UK holidays were in exceptionally high demand — long-standing Slaley Hall members, initially represented by Tim and Fiona Norman, went public about what they described as the start of a campaign of harassment by Seasons.

 Left: Tim and Fiona Norman.
 Right: Slaley Hall Lodges

-The embattled company were widely reported to have pressured Mr and Mrs Norman and all of the other members to rescind their memberships and even pay Seasons £15,000 for the privilage.
-Tim, a hotelier himself, believed that Seasons wanted rid of the owners because the company would then be able to rent out the lodges for much more money than the existing maintenance fees.
+The company was widely reported to have pressured Mr and Mrs Norman and other members to rescind their memberships — and even pay Seasons £15,000 for the privilege.
+Tim, a hotelier, believed Seasons wanted owners out so the lodges could be rented for significantly more than the existing maintenance fees.

 “UK holiday accommodation is at a premium now,” explained Tim at the time.
 “Seasons probably want us gone so they can rent out our lodges for high prices.
 They are bombarding all the owners with what can only be described as bullying phone calls trying to take our memberships back.”

-The timeshare owners fought as hard as they could for as long as they could against Seasons, and their cause was sympathetically reported in the media.
-But in the end, after an alleged campaign of dirty tricks, Seasons sold the properties out from under the furious owners.
-A glance at the Slaley Hall Lodge Owners group on Facebook reveals extent of the drawn out battle between the members and Barry/Sharon Hurley.
+Owners fought for as long as they could, and their situation was sympathetically reported by the media.
+Ultimately, following what was alleged to be a campaign of dirty tricks, Seasons sold the properties out from under the owners.
+A look at the Slaley Hall Lodge Owners Facebook group indicates the scale and duration of the dispute between members and Barry/Sharon Hurley.

-In 2021 Seasons made the media again after a couple from Stirlingshire complained about being 'railroaded' into taking £21,000 worth of finance to buy a timeshare that they were only able to use once.
-The Ashbys ended up losing their house after Joe (an engineer at Switzerland's CERN Large Hadron Collider facility) got laid off and the couple could no longer keep up payments for a loan they say they should never have been given.
+In 2021, Seasons made the media again after a couple from Stirlingshire complained about being “railroaded” into taking £21,000 of finance to buy a timeshare they say they were only able to use once.
+The Ashbys later lost their house after Joe (an engineer at Switzerland’s CERN Large Hadron Collider facility) was laid off and they could no longer keep up loan repayments — a loan they say they should never have been granted.

-The couple initially 'won' a 'free holiday' from Seasons, conditional upon attending a timeshare sales presentation during their stay.
-After what they described as "real high pressure sales" they signed up to a membership and then were upgraded on their first timeshare holiday, at Club Tahiti in Lanzarote.
+The couple had initially “won” a “free holiday” from Seasons, on condition they attended a timeshare sales presentation during their stay.
+After what they described as “real high pressure sales tactics, they signed up to a membership and were then upgraded on their first timeshare holiday, at Club Tahiti in Lanzarote.

 Joe and Linda Ashby.
 Lost house after suspect Seasons finance arrangements

-The couple knew they shouldn't qualify for finance because Joe had been made redundant from his work.
-However they claim that the sales rep boasted that despite this, he would be able to "find a way" to get the loan approved.
+The couple say they knew they should not qualify for finance because Joe had been made redundant.
+However, they claim the sales representative boasted that, despite this, he would be able to “find a way” to get the loan approved.

-Linda was struggling with mental health issues at the time, but that didn't deter the Seasons sales rep, who advised the Ashby's to apply for the loan in Linda's name instead of Joe's.
-"We felt like we were talked into a corner.
-We had said we loved it and would buy if we could get finance (thinking we never could because of my redundancy and Linda's health problems).
+Linda was experiencing mental health difficulties at the time, but the couple say this did not deter the sales representative, who advised them to apply for the loan in Linda’s name rather than Joe’s.
+“We felt like we were talked into a corner.
+We had said we loved it and would buy if we could get finance (thinking we never could because of my redundancy and Linda’s health problems).
 Then suddenly we were in the position of having to go ahead.
-Foolishly we did," said Joe at the time.
-The couple defaulted on the payments and lost the membership.
-They still had the full debt to pay.
+Foolishly we did,” said Joe at the time.
+The couple later defaulted on payments and lost the membership, but still had the full debt to pay.

-The Ashbys case was picked up by the media and Seasons ended up coming to an undisclosed agreement with the Ashbys.
+The Ashbys’ case was picked up by the media, and Seasons ultimately reached an undisclosed agreement with them.

-In 2020 Seasons attempted to renege on promises made to veteran members Wendy and Andrew Wilkinson regarding use of the leisure facilities at Clowance Estate & Country Club.
+In 2020, Seasons attempted to renege on promises made to long-term members Wendy and Andrew Wilkinson about access to leisure facilities at Clowance Estate & Country Club.

-The couple paid a staggering £25,000 for a one week per year ownership in a studio, back in 1990.
-This was many times the going rate for equivalent timeshare memberships.
-"The appeal to us was that all of our family were allowed to use the leisure facilities all year round, as we lived a couple of hundred meters from Clowance.
-We never use our accommodation week, which is of little interest to us," explained shop owner Andrew.
+The couple paid £25,000 for a one-week-per-year ownership of a studio in 1990 — far above the going rate for comparable memberships.
+“The appeal to us was that all of our family were allowed to use the leisure facilities all year round, as we lived a couple of hundred metres from Clowance.
+We never use our accommodation week, which is of little interest to us,” explained shop owner Andrew.

-The Wilkinsons contacted various consumer organisations for help after they claim Seasons tried to cancel their family access to the facilities.
+The Wilkinsons contacted consumer organisations for help after they claim Seasons tried to cancel their family’s access to the facilities.

-After a deluge of negative publicity, Seasons were forced to back down and reopen their promised family access to the facilities at Clowance.
+After a wave of negative publicity, Seasons reopened the family access it had previously promised at Clowance.

 Andrew and Wendy Wilkinson with letter from Seasons confirming reinstatement of their membership rights

-In 2021 the beleaguered company was accused of financial mis-steps regarding filing of corporate accounts at Companies House, and suspicion over why they were demanding annual maintenance fees be paid into a Seasons bank account rather than the Owners Club account.
+In 2021, Seasons was accused of financial mis-steps in connection with the filing of corporate accounts at Companies House, and questions were raised about why annual maintenance fees were being paid into a Seasons bank account rather than the Owners Club account.

-Questions were asked as to whether accounts were not filed due to cashflow problems or complacency.
-If it was just the latter, Slaley Hall Lodge member 'Christopher' pointed out on Facebook, it would incur a fine of between £750 and £1500.
-An irresponsible use of members' annual maintenance fee money.
+Questions were asked about whether late filing was down to cashflow issues or simple complacency.
+If it were the latter, Slaley Hall Lodge member “Christopher” noted on Facebook that this could incur a fine of between £750 and £1,500 — money that would ultimately come from members’ annual maintenance fees.

-The latest potential trouble looming for Seasons Holidays is significant high level consumer organisation, media and legal interest in accusations that the club's sales staff have been presenting Fractional Timeshare memberships as a financial investment.
+More recently, Seasons has faced heightened interest from consumer organisations, media and legal observers following allegations that sales staff have been presenting Fractional Timeshare memberships as a financial investment.

 “We await the outcome of these investigations with concern,” says Greg Wilson, CEO of ECC.

-"If true, it would be an unacceptable breach of consumer law and could yield serious consequences for Seasons Holidays.
-There are very good legal reasons why any kind of timeshare is proscribed from being sold as a financial investment.
+“If true, it would be an unacceptable breach of consumer law and could lead to serious consequences for Seasons Holidays.
+There are very good legal reasons why any kind of timeshare is prohibited from being sold as a financial investment.

 Greg Wilson.
 Timeshare expert